Brokenice0415/MyCloudComputingLabs/Lab3/README.md

+## Environment

+Ubuntu 20.04

+>  In theory, we satisfy any OS with Linux-like core.

 ## Compile

-Run `make` command in Linux shell to compile our program.
+Run `make` command in shell to compile our program.

 ## Server Configuration

+### Start Server

 Run the command below to setup coordinator and participant server